tendermint/tm-db/README.md

 - **PrefixDB [stable]:** A database which wraps another database and uses a static prefix for all keys.
 This allows multiple logical databases to be stored in a common underlying databases by using different namespaces.
 Used by the Cosmos SDK to give different modules their own namespaced database in a single application database.

-- **RemoteDB [experimental]:** A database that connects to distributed Tendermint db instances via [gRPC](https://grpc.io/).
-This can help with detaching difficult deployments such as LevelDB, and can also ease dependency management for Tendermint developers.

 ## Tests

 To test common databases, run `make test`.
 If all databases are available on the local machine, use `make test-all` to test them all.